google/zx/quotes.md

 Zx automatically escapes and quotes anything within `${...}`, so there's no need for additional quotes.

-The following examples produce the same output:
+The following examples produce the same, correct result:

 ```js
 await $`mkdir ${'path/to-dir/' + name}`